Research

 Broadly, I am interested how minds shape worlds and how worlds shape minds.
 In practice, this broad interest gets me to explore connections between cognition, oppression, imagination, language, arts, and more.
 I like to do these explorations with other people and across disciplines.

-For each of the research projects below, I highlight a couple of recent representative works.
+For each of the research projects below, I highlight some recent representative works.
 Preprints for all my published, forthcoming, and unpublishable papers are available on PhilPapers.